How to communicate less STRESSfully with people living with dementia

 • Use specific words to help them understand what you’re talking about.
 Rather than saying, “Here they are,” say: “Here your shoes are.”

-• People with memory issues can be wary of entering uncertain situations in the outside world, as opposed to staying in the comfort of their home.
-So rather than asking if they’d like to take a walk – to which they’d probably say no – make it less likely they’ll refuse, by saying, “It’s time for our walk.”
+• People with memory issues can be wary of entering uncertain situations in the outside world instead of staying in the comfort of their homes.
+So rather than asking if they’d like to take a walk – to which they’d probably say no – make it less likely they’ll refuse by saying, “It’s time for our walk.”
 “Now’s a good time for that walk your doctor says we should take….”

 • Write things down as reminders.
 This can help when verbal instructions confuse them.